 Real Estate

 An MBA in real estate applies business and management principles to the real estate market.
-These programs teach you how to analyze market trends and supervise real estate projects.
+These programs teach students how to analyze market trends and supervise real estate projects.

 Given the specialization of the degree, real estate MBA graduates typically find employment with real estate and property firms.
 However, they may also pursue careers in other sectors where property transactions come into play, such as finance.
 At the highest levels, real estate MBAs may manage firms or specific company divisions, such as real estate acquisitions.